-Preparation is the key to an enjoyable race day experience, and when it comes to nutrition, preparation can make the difference between achieving your goals or not.
+Preparation is the key to an enjoyable event day experience – and when it comes to nutrition, preparation can make the difference between achieving your goals or not.
 Here’s what you need to know:

-Increase your carbohydrate intake in the 1-7 days prior to race day, to ensure you are storing the energy in your muscles that you’ll need during the race.
+Increase your carbohydrate intake in the seven days prior to the big day to ensure you are storing the energy in your muscles that you’ll need during the marathon challenge.
 Foods like potatoes, rice, pasta, bread, bananas, jelly sweets and Lucozade Sport are all high in carbohydrate and low in fat.

 The day before

-To ensure that your body is properly hydrated in the lead up to race day you should drink plenty of fluids.
+To ensure that your body is properly hydrated in the lead up to event day, you should drink plenty of fluids.
 A good indication of your hydration status is the colour of your urine.
 Dark urine indicates dehydration and that you need to drink more.
-If your urine is a pale straw colour, you are sufficiently hydrated and should aim to maintain this status right up to the beginning of the race.
+If your urine is a pale straw colour, you are sufficiently hydrated and should aim to maintain this status right up to the beginning of the event.

-The evening before the race try to eat high carbohydrate, low fat foods which you like and are accustomed to eating.
+The evening before the marathon, try to eat high-carbohydrate, low-fat foods that you like and are accustomed to eating.
 Chicken and pasta in a tomato sauce or a baked potato with tuna and vegetables are both great examples.

-Your Race Day breakfast is very important.
-Cereal, toast, porridge, fruit and juice are all high in carbohydrates, but don’t try anything new on race day.
-Aim to have your breakfast 2 - 4 hours before the race begins and keep yourself hydrated by drinking little and often.
+Your event day breakfast is very important.
+Cereal, toast, porridge, fruit and juice are all high in carbohydrates, but don’t try anything new.
+Aim to have your breakfast two to four hours before you start the event and keep yourself hydrated by drinking little and often.

-Regardless of the weather, it is important to drink throughout the race – taking regular sips of Lucozade Sport, avoiding consuming large quantities of fluid will help keep you hydrated and top up your energy stores without feeling uncomfortable in your stomach.
+Regardless of the weather, it is important to drink throughout the marathon – taking regular sips of Lucozade Sport, and avoiding consuming large quantities of fluid, will help you to stay hydrated and top up your energy stores without feeling uncomfortable in your stomach.

-- Don’t try anything new on Race Day.
+- Don’t try anything new on event day

-- Drink to thirst - when you are thirsty make sure you drink before and during the race
+- Drink to thirst – when you are thirsty, make sure you drink before and during the event

 - Drink little and often – avoid consuming large volumes of fluid throughout the race